anuragxel/salt/README.md

 ## License

 The code is licensed under the MIT License.
 By contributing to SALT, you agree to license your contributions under the same license as the project.
-Please see the LICENSE file for more information.
 See LICENSE for more information.